Washiki/rainbow-fart.vim/README.md

 # Rainbow-Fart.vim
  A vim  gimmick I made instead of studying.
 Drops random compliments to the user on the status line as they code.

-Basically a simpler implementation of rainbow fart for vscode, but for vim.
+Basically a plugin which is a simpler implementation of rainbow fart for vscode, but for vim.
 Doesn't come with the voiceover.
-Or the waifu. yet.
+Or the waifu. *yet.*

 ## Setup
 Before using, add this to your .vimrc file: